jennybuni/myblog/README.md

 - went to a tech shop and bought my new magic keyboard for the ipad pro
 - I also bought some memeory cards and a usbC card reader for the ipad

-So far i am enjoying how it all works, and i am experementing on how well git hub works as a way to post my blog, if its going to work well i may use it more.
+So far i am enjoying how it all works, and i am experementing on how well github works as a way to post my blog, if its going to work well i may use it more.

 **Jenny**
 ```